nathanjcochran/mock/README.md

 ## Go Generate

-To use with go generate, simple place a `go:generate` comment somewhere in your package (e.g. above the interface definition), like so:
+To use with `go generate`, simple place a `go:generate` comment somewhere in your package (e.g. above the interface definition), like so:

 `//go:generate mock -o getterMock.go Getter`